Mility/Mility.github.io/README.md

 ## Mility

 This is a personal [blog](https://Mility.github.io).
-Mainly used for complaints.
+Mainly used for complaints and keep a record.

 ---